fangq/mcx/README.txt

 It is packed with numerous improvements in both functionality and stability.
 We want to specifically highlight the below major additions:

-* JSON/Binary JSON output files with built-in compression for easy data sharing
 * Built-in benchmarks for easy testing and adoption by new users
+* Transition to JSON/JNIfTI input/output files for easy data sharing
 * Exporting simulation as JSON with binary volume data
 * All-in-one Windows installer for MCXStudio/MCX/MMC/MCXCL
 * Automated code building, testing and continuous integration via Travis-CI